 - How to Change System Boot Order on Surface Pro 3?

-- Other Surface UEFI Settings
+- Other Surface BIOS/UEFI Settings

 - Shut down your Surface.